The Oregon Teaching and Certification Resource

 See our list of CAEP accredited schools in Oregon.

 The Occupational Supply and Demand System projects 3,130 annual job openings in education and library related fields in Oregon through 2018.
 In fall 2008 and 2007 respectively, the National Center for Education Statistics reported 30,152 public school and 4,740 private school teachers employed in Oregon.
 The average beginning teaching salary is $31,556 and the overall average teaching salary is $56,503, the 15th highest average among US states according to the National Education Association.
 The NEA characterizes Oregon’s education job market as tight in all areas except special education and some specialty areas.
 A nationwide increase in retirement rate, due to an aging teaching population, may increase employment opportunity over the next few years.
 However, subject specialization and additional degrees or certification will likely improve employability across the state.
 The Oregon Education Association includes updates on job opportunities, policy changes and budget allocation for Oregon educators and is a good resource for newly certified teachers interested in Oregon.

 Oregon Teacher Education Requirements

-Eligible candidates for teacher certification are traditionally those who have completed an approved teacher preparation program that culminated in a bachelor’s degree or higher from an accredited institute of higher learning.
+Eligible candidates for Oregon educator certification are traditionally those who have completed an approved teacher preparation program that culminated in a bachelor’s degree or higher from an accredited institute of higher learning.
 Certain levels of certification such as the Standard Teaching designation require that the candidate hold a master’s degree or higher.
-Candidates who have not completed a teacher preparation program but have at least a bachelor’s degree may qualify for alternative certification.
+Candidates who have not completed an Oregon teachers certification program but have at least a bachelor’s degree may qualify for alternative certification.

 Oregon Teacher Testing Requirements